caboom/homomorphine-go/README.md

 # Warning

-Homomorphine-Go is currently not intendend for production use.
+Homomorphine-Go is currently not ready for production use.